How to Tickle a Dog? – Itsaboutdog

 Kicking its Hind Legs

-Scratching the belly of dogs commonly results in kicking their hind legs.
+Scratching the belly of dogs results in kicking their hind legs.
 This is because the nerves underneath the skin are connected to the spinal cord, and the stimulation causes them to kick.
-Behaviorists recognize this to be a way through which dogs protect themselves from pests like mites that cause itching on the belly.
+Behaviorists recognize this as a way dogs protect themselves from pests like mites that cause itching on the belly.

 Knee Jerk Reactions

-If you notice a reflexive action like a knee-jerk reaction in humans while scratching any part of your dog’s body, you may have stumbled across a tickle spot.
-Movement without reason is a major sign of being ticklish and a common response to tickles.
+You may have stumbled across a tickle spot if you notice a reflexive action like a knee-jerk reaction in humans while scratching any part of your dog’s body.
+Movement without reason is a sign of being ticklish and a typical response to tickles.

 Head Tilting